 Every week, we dip in to our incredible multimedia archive to share with you some of the remarkable performances captured in concert at the Heifetz Institute.
-Whether it’s in our “home base” of Mary Baldwin University’s Francis Auditorium, in the Blackfriars Playhouse of the American Shakespeare Center, under the Hootenanny Tent, or any of our other venues, the video cameras and audio cameras are rolling at every single Heifetz performance in the summertime, the better for us to share the musical magic that happens here with the world.
+Whether it’s in our “home base” of Mary Baldwin University’s Francis Auditorium, in the Blackfriars Playhouse of the American Shakespeare Center, under the Hootenanny Tent, or any of our other venues, the cameras and microphones are rolling at practically evert Heifetz performance in the summertime, the better for us to share the musical magic that happens here with the world.

 So, in addition to the “regular” Video of the Week feature, once a year we share those videos that have struck the most responsive chord with our viewers.
 Click here to see the 2016 results, and see below for our “Top Ten of Twenty Seventeen!”
 And if you like these, there are a whole lot more where they came from, and more highlights from our 2017 season still to come!
 So check out our YouTube channel and subscribe, so you don’t miss any of the many more videos that are in the pipeline!